kdeldycke/awesome-engineering-team-management/readme.md

 - [Amazon Wants to 'Win at Games.'
 So Why Hasn't It?](https://www.wired.com/story/amazon-wants-to-win-at-games-so-why-hasnt-it/) - “Any product manager can go between any business—from groceries to film to games to Kindle.
 The skillset is interchangeable.
 They just have to learn the particular market.”

-- “Since managers are not tied to a sector (in the way nurses or musicians are), the good ones tend to go where they are payed good money and the bad ones end up wreaking havoc where they are payed at least some money.
+- “Since managers are not tied to a sector (in the way nurses or musicians are), the good ones tend to go where they are paid good money and the bad ones end up wreaking havoc where they are paid at least some money.
 That, also, is [Baumol](https://en.wikipedia.org/wiki/Baumol%27s_cost_disease) in action.” ([source](https://news.ycombinator.com/item?id=20448929)) - Explains how the pool of professional managers gets distributed into the various sectors of the economy.

 ### Promotion